cpcbegin/tente3d_installer/README.md

 # Multi-construction LDraw configuration kit
 ![Tente 3D](https://raw.githubusercontent.com/cpcbegin/tente3d_installer/master/images/bannertente.png)

+THERE IS A NEW SCRIPT TO INSTALL THESE TOOLS AND MUCH MORE: [RETROMULTIINSTALLER](https://gitlab.com/cpcbegin/retromultiinstaller).
+BETTER USE THIS NEW ONE.

 ## Content
 This script installs and configured these applications to create and see 3D models of several construction systems: